CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/13. hyprland/instructions.md

 ```sh
 qt6ct
 ```
 and customize the look and feel of QT6 (KDE) apps.
+Make sure that for `Standard dialogs` in general tab, you select `XDG Desktop Portal`.
 Once you're done, repeat, but this time:
 ```sh
 qt5ct
 ```
 and customize the look and feel of QT5 (KDE) apps.
+Make sure that for `Standard dialogs` in general tab, you select `XDG Desktop Portal`.
 To do the same with GTK apps:
 ```sh
 nwg-look
 ```